Wise Men of Gotham: Legacy

 In Thomas Paine’s Rights of Man (1791) Paine asserts that Edmund Burke “puts the nation as fools on one side, and places his government of wisdom, all wise men of Gotham, on the other side.”

 Reminded of the foolish ingenuity of Gotham's residents, Washington Irving gave the name "Gotham" to New York City in his Salmagundi Papers (1807).

 There is a passing reference to the wise men of Gotham in Lorna Doone (1869).

 The most notable use of the name Gotham in popular culture was by Bill Finger in naming the home of Batman, Gotham City.
 In a story titled "Cityscape" in Batman Chronicles #6 (1996) it is revealed that Gotham was initially built for the purpose of housing the criminally insane, and Robin reads a journal that tells of how Gotham got its name: "I even have a name for it.
 We could call it 'Gotham' after a village in England – where, according to common belief, all are bereft of their wits."
 In DC Comics' The Batman of Arkham (2000) the Joker recites the "Wise Men of Gotham" rhyme specifically.
 The existence of Gotham, Nottinghamshire in the DC Universe was acknowledged in Batman: Legends of the Dark Knight #206 (2006), and again in 52 #27 (2007), although the connection between two names within the DCU has not been fully explained.

 Responding to the connection between Gotham, Nottinghamshire and the name Gotham for New York City, Rudolph Giuliani, former mayor of New York, wrote that it was "a pleasure to have this opportunity to acknowledge the cultural and historical link" between the two places.

+A French artist, Bertrand Joliet, took this story as a topic for his artistic production.